 “Domates, patates, karekles…”

-For a long time as she had lain there on the top floor – overlooking Athens at night with the national gardens plunged in darkness, the Parthenon on its rock plundered and broken but magical – it was touch-and-go.
+For a long time as she had lain there on the top floor – overlooking Athens at night with the national gardens plunged in darkness, the Parthenon on its rock plundered and broken but imperishably magical – it was touch-and-go.
 The family kept vigil day after day, smoking furiously, faces haggard and grim.
 She was out now though, and we were to take her to recuperate on the island of Lesbos.

 We could hear the trees full of tzitzikia – the insects filling the air with their clicking songs before we got off the boat, sounding like a thousand guiro instruments rubbed with a thousand sticks.
 They say that if the tzitzikia ever go quiet, Greece will fall.
-But then they also say that if you take Greece apart and in the end you are left with just an olive tree, a vineyard and a boat, you can rebuild it again.
+But then they also say that if you take Greece apart and in the end all you are left with is just an olive tree, a vineyard and a boat, you can rebuild it again.

 Lesbos was once prosperous, but when the Turkish were routed in Greece the trading markets and the money was cut off.
-Just like her island, Meropi’s family also lost their prestige and money along the way, and she now lived in the one timbered-room Ottoman tower.
+Just like her island, Meropi’s family also lost their prestige and money along the way, and she now lived in this one timbered-room Ottoman tower.
 Her husband, Mihalis, set off swimming into the sea every morning with his long hand-held trident to hunt for octopus.
 I watched him as he returned, flinging the octopus against the rocks in the shallows again and again and again to soften it for our lunch.